To Recognise and engage remote employees remains top of mind for many leaders.

 2. Explain the why to managers

-Ensure that managers understand why recognition matters.
+Ensure that managers understand why it matters to recognise and engage remote employees.
 Push back from managers is expected especially in times of change when everyone has gone remote overnight.
 Get managers on board from the very beginning, by explaining to them the benefits of recognition and the importance of shining a spotlight on the daily successes others in the business might not know about.

 3. Integrate recognition into business practices